Couple looking at Perito Moreno Glacier, Patagonia, Argentina

 Phase 3: Reevaluation

-The third phase of ecotourism saw it be reevaluated.
-Travel operators and travellers started wrestling with the limitations of ecotourism โ€“ what it can actually offer and which of the burdens of travel it can actually redress.
-Consequently, tour companies started to be more realistic in terms of what they promise clients.
+The third phase of ecotourism is where we are now, where we see the industry being reevaluated.
+Travel operators and travellers alike are wrestling with the limitations of ecotourism โ€“ what it can actually offer, and which of the burdens of travel it can realistically redress.
+Consequently, tour companies are being more measured and specific in terms of what they promise clients.